grafana/loki/docs/logentry/processing-log-lines.md

 ### timestamp

 A timestamp stage will parse data from the `extracted` map and set the `time` value which will be stored by Loki.
+The timestamp stage is important for having log entries in the correct order.
+In the absence of this stage, promtail will associate the current timestamp to the log entry.

 ```yaml
 - timestamp: